Oil Posts a Third Consecutive Weekly Loss as Demand Uncertainty Lingers

 Crude Oil Factors

 Trade Flows.
-(Bearish, Priced In) April '23 WTI gained $2.52 to settle at $69.26/Bbl this week.
-Prices fell this week despite no fundamental drivers.
-Oil prices tracked equity markets lower, as renewed worries over the U.S. and European banking sectors revived fears of a credit squeeze and an economic downturn.
+(Neutral, Priced In) June '23 WTI lost $5.44 to settle at $71.34/Bbl this week.
+Prices fell this week amid renewed concerns of economic slowdown stoking demand fears.
+Oil prices tracked equity markets lower last month as renewed worries over the U.S. and European banking sectors revived fears of a credit squeeze and an economic downturn.
 AEGIS also notes that the recent movement in prices could be driven by the price trend (technical selling) itself rather than the fundamentals.
 We see that trade flows have been affecting the price action in the commodity markets for the past few weeks, as the recent selloff in the crude market is attributed to major funds/firms liquidating.

 Iran.
 (Bearish, Surprise) The Iran nuclear deal negotiations concluded on August 8 after 16 months.
 U.S. Secretary of State Antony Blinken said that an agreement in the near future is "unlikely."
 If an agreement is reached, the nation may increase output by nearly 1 MMBbl/d, perhaps starting in phases beginning in 2023.
 The possibility of ending or reducing Iran sanctions poses a downside risk to oil prices.
 This is one of the bearish non-economic factors that could pressure oil prices in 2023.